CQCL/pytket-docs/manual/manual_compiler.rst

     CliffordSimp().apply(complex_circ)
     print(complex_circ.get_commands())

-The next step up in scale has optimisations based on optimal decompositions of subcircuits over :math:`n`-qubits, including :py:class:`EulerAngleReduction` for single-qubit unitary chains (producing three rotations in a choice of axes), and :py:class:`KAKDecomposition` for two-qubit unitaries (using at most three CXs and some single-qubit gates).
+The next step up in scale has optimisations based on optimal decompositions of subcircuits over :math:`n`-qubits, including :py:class:`~pytket.passes.EulerAngleReduction` for single-qubit unitary chains (producing three rotations in a choice of axes), and :py:class:`~pytket.passes.KAKDecomposition` for two-qubit unitaries (using at most three CXs and some single-qubit gates).

 .. jupyter-execute::